-Web sites are a new way to communicate.
-However, many of the principles of web design have been around for a long time, first as experiments, then after repeated tests as best practices.
-In time, proven principles have become design conventions.
+A web site is a new communication technology; design is a topic of discussion as far back as the first written records by humans.
+Many principles of web design have been around for a long time, first as experiments, then after repeated tests as best practices.
+In time, proven principles become design conventions.

 A golden rectangle, a classic Greek proportion, influences design yet today.